Introduction to Database Modeling and Repository Features#

 15

-16# the SQLAlchemy base includes a declarative model for you to use in your models.
+16# The SQLAlchemy base includes a declarative model for you to use in your models.

-17# The `Base` class includes a `UUID` based primary key (`id`)
+17# The `UUIDBase` class includes a `UUID` based primary key (`id`)

 18class Author(UUIDBase):